pdjr-signalk-plugins/ais-reporter/README.md

 Usually you will be told what values to use when you subscribe with a consolidation service provider.

-If you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the *name*, *ipAddress* and *port* then you can observe the plugin in action by opening a terminal window on the Signal K server and running the command `./udp_listen.pl 12345` from your system's plugin installation folder.

 ### Plugin defaults